kchenturtles/PassionfruitKitchen/content/posts/broccoli-cheddar-soup.md

 featured_categories: ["quick & easy", "soups & stews", "one-pot"]
 tags: ["vegetarian", "gluten-free"]
 toc: true
 summary: "Who else loves broccoli cheddar soup?
-I adored it as a kid, but really only from Panera Bread.
-Unfortunately, I’ve had quite a few bad broccoli cheddar soups in my life (school cafeteria, anyone?) — floury, bland, watery, and sometimes the broccoli inside would still be crunchy (yikes).
-But Panera’s was really good: creamy, savory, and deliciously cheesy."
+I adored it as a kid, and for me, the quintessential benchmark was Panera Bread's rendition -- comfort in a bread bowl.
+Unfortunately, I’ve had also quite a few bad broccoli cheddar soups in my life (school cafeteria, anyone?) — floury, bland, watery, and sometimes the broccoli inside would still be crunchy (yikes).
+But, in pursuit of the Panera Bread dreams of my childhood, I took to experimenting with making it at home."
 dropCap: true
 displayInMenu: true
 displayInList: true